-Prior to arriving at Vanderbilt University, Professor Bachmann was Director of Chemistry at Ecopia Biosciences, a natural product-based drug discovery company in Montreal, Quebec.
-Professor Bachmann has served as a scientific consultant for multiple corporations, and as a Board of Directors member.
-He holds several U.S. and international publications and patents.
+Prior to arriving at Vanderbilt University, Brian was Director of Chemistry at Ecopia Biosciences, a natural product-genome mining discovery company in Montreal, Quebec.
+At Vanderbilt, Brian has been a founder and Director of the Biochemistry and Chemical Biology Degree Program, Associate Director of the Vanderbilt Institute of Chemical Biology, and Director of the NIH Chemical Biology Interface Training Grant.
+Brian has served as a scientific consultant for multiple corporations, and as a fiduciary Board of Directors member at a global corporation.
+He holds an array of U.S. and international publications and patents.

 In the Press